 The Center for Academic Success (CAS) in D120 is Parkland's one-stop learning center providing academic support for all students.
-CAS offers four primary kinds of academic and student support to help college students succeed: walk-in learning assistance and tutoring; modules and tutorials; advising and personal planning; and student orientation, advising, and registration (S.O.A.R.).
+CAS offers several kinds of academic and student support to help college students succeed: walk-in learning assistance and tutoring; modules and tutorials; advising and academic coaching; student orientation, advising, and registration (S.O.A.R.) and iConnect peer mentoring.
 CAS also provides programming focused on first year college success and beyond.
 Most services are free and available on a walk-in basis or by appointment.
-For hours, call 217/353-2005 or see parkland. edu/cas.
+For hours, call 217/353-2005 or see parkland.edu/cas.